Reviews You Can Rely On

 Security

 We admit we were skeptical about a more “budget-friendly” U-lock.
-We have been let down by other budget models.
+Other budget models have failed to meet our expectations.
 But after testing, we were pleasantly surprised by the Kryptonite Kryptolok performance, which offers more security than U-locks in a similar price range and even more than the predecessor on which it is based.
 This is due to the shackle, made of 13 mm (1/2") hardened steel.
-The steel truly is hard — it took significantly longer to cut through than other inexpensive U-locks, and the newer design took longer than the previous.
-Even locked in a vise, stabilizing the lock, it took us about 30 seconds to get through one side of the U, making it one of the tougher locks we tried.
+The steel is truly hard — it took significantly longer to cut through than other inexpensive U-locks, and the newer design took even longer than the previous one.
+Even locked in a vise, stabilizing the lock, it took us about 30 seconds to get through one side of the U, making it one of the toughest locks we tried.
 And 24" bolt cutters hardly made a dent.

 What makes the Kryptolok stand out in this rating metric is Kryptonite's choice to use hardened steel not only on the U part of the lock but also in the shackle.
-In other U-locks at this price point, this is not the case, and it's really the shackle that is the weakest part of the lock, not the U. The Kryptolok thwarted attacks with noticeably more vigor than other locks at this price point, which in our opinion vastly improves its value.
+In other U-locks at this price point, this is not the case; it's really the shackle that's the weakest part of the lock, not the U. The Kryptolok thwarted attacks with noticeably more vigor than other locks at this price point, which, in our opinion, vastly improves its value.
 This lock also has a dual-locking mechanism, meaning a potential thief would need to make two separate cuts before defeating the lock — something generally reserved for high-end (and pricier) locks.
 The additional braided cable should not (and actually cannot) be used on its own.
-We like it to secure our saddle or front wheel if we don't remove it and lock it with the rear wheel.
-Beware that the cable can be defeated by just about any tool in a thief's arsenal.
+We like to secure our saddle or front wheel if we don't remove it and lock it with the rear wheel.
+Be aware that the cable can be defeated by almost any tool in a thief's arsenal.

 The cable that's attached to the Kryptonite Kryptolok Standard may be a good deterrent, but a thief with a pair of bolt cutters will make short work of it.